jtmtran/Corporate-Bankruptcy-Prediction/README.md

 - ROC curve to compare model performance.
 - Feature importance plot from the XGBoost model.

+## Key Observations
+- Focus on F1: The project prioritized recall, as correctly predicting bankrupt companies is critical to mitigating financial risks.
+- Outliers: Outliers were visually inspected but not removed or capped, ensuring the original data’s interpretability.
+- Class Imbalance: Successfully addressed using SMOTETomek to balance training data.

 ## Code & Outputs
 1. Data Loading